lexbor/docs/source/articles/part-2-css.md

 This approach is implemented in my `lexbor` project.

-Here’s how it works: We set up callbacks for different stages of parsing the CSS structure.
+Here's how it works: We set up callbacks for different stages of parsing the CSS structure.
 Each callback is called only once at the beginning of a stage, not for every token.